Cinnamon Hazelnut Babka

 We’ll do sweet babkas (duh).
 We’ll do savory babkas.
 There will be seasonally appropriate and fun and festive babkas.
 ALL BABKA ALL THE TIME.
 (Okay fine.
 One babka a month for the rest of the year.)

-We covered the history of babka and what defines a babka in the chocolate babka recipe post, so let’s jump right on in with information about this cinnamon hazelnut babka.
+We covered the history of babka and what defines a babka in the chocolate babka recipe post, so let’s jump right on it to this cinnamon hazelnut babka.
+Cinnamon babka is everywhere – but what if we take it up a notch and add hazelnuts for great flavor and crunch?
+This is an updated twist on a classic – and it’s so good!

 Quick babka refresher: a babka is a sweet yeast bread with a swirled filling.
 And for this particular babka, we’re using cinnamon and hazelnuts.